OshidaBCF/SCLocalizationMergeToolPython/README.md

 This allow me to do THIS, which i think is really cool, even if very limited:<br>
 <img width="316" height="88" alt="image" src="https://github.com/user-attachments/assets/e783fc78-ed9d-4fbb-991b-2906feb374fc" /><br>

-Of course it would be too easy if everyone worked first try, so obviously something had to break.
+Of course it would be too easy if everything worked the first try, so obviously something had to break.
 The \<EM> tags do NOT work in the mobiglass (except in teh mission description for some reason), so when looking at a ship loadout this it what it'll look like:<br>
 <img width="535" height="430" alt="image" src="https://github.com/user-attachments/assets/d4dc062d-d397-4c02-8e33-662520405360" /><br>